Erick Weinberg: The graceful exit problem of old inflation

 The second statement suggests in a fixed coordinate any chosen bubble would be the largest in its own cluster, but this is a coordinate-dependent statement, after choosing the bubble, one can always find another coordinate in which there are bigger bubbles in the same cluster.

 According to these statements, if the nucleation rate of bubbles is small, we will end up with bubbles that form clusters and will not collide with each other, with the heat release from vacuum decay stored in the domain-walls, quite different from what the hot Big-Bang starts from.

-This problem called "graceful exit problem", discussed independently later by Hawking, Moss and Stewart, then solved by the proposal of new inflation by Linde, Abrecht and Steinhardt, which makes use of Coleman-Weinberg mechanism to generate the inflation potential that satisfies slow-roll conditions.
+This problem called "graceful exit problem", discussed independently later by Stephen Hawking, Ian G. Moss and John M. Stewart, then solved by the proposal of new inflation by Andrei Linde, Andreas Abrecht and Paul Steinhardt, which makes use of Coleman–Weinberg mechanism to generate the inflation potential that satisfies slow-roll conditions.